 Any kind of responsibility or stressor can drain your bucket.

 Prioritizing self-care helps keep your bucket full so you have the energy to do what you need to do.
 If the bar for productivity and performance is high, it can seem counterintuitive to prioritize your mental health.
 The fact of the matter is that those who take breaks perform better.

 Taking care of yourself will help you perform better at work and be more present (and pleasant) at home.

 The key is to figure out what fills your bucket back up—and then do those things!

-Block self-care time on your calendar.
+To start, block self-care time on your calendar.
 Even if it is only for 15 minutes.
-Make self-care a part of your routine!
+Making self-care a part of your routine is key!